Artaxiad dynasty: Origin

 According to the Greek geographer Strabo (Geography, book 11, chapter 14), Artaxias and Zariadres were two generals (strategoi) of the Seleucid Empire who were granted control over the provinces of Greater Armenia and Sophene by the Seleucid ruler Antiochus III the Great.
 The last ruler of Armenia before Artaxias and Zariadres was named Orontes.
 The Orontid (or Eruandid) dynasty was of Iranian origin (Note: Garsoïan writes, "Tigran (Tigranes) II was the most distinguished member of the so-called Artašēsid/Artaxiad dynasty, which has now been identified as a branch of the earlier Eruandid dynasty of Iranian origin attested as ruling in Armenia from at least the 5th century B.C.E.") and had ruled Armenia since at least 400 BC.
 According to David Marshall Lang, it was in 200 BC that Artaxias, incited by Antiochus, overthrew Orontes and took power in Greater Armenia.
 Movses Khorenatsi, an Armenian historian writing in the 5th century AD or later, records a story about the conflict between King Orontes (Eruand) and Artaxias (Artashes), ending in Orontes' death and Artaxias' ascension of the Armenian throne.
 This appears to agree with Strabo's information about the last ruler of Armenia before Artaxias being named Orontes, and with a Greek inscription discovered in the Orontid capital of Armavir which refers to the death in battle of a ruler connected with Armenia.

 After the defeat of the Seleucids by the Romans at the Battle of Magnesia in 190 BC, Artaxias and Zariadres made themselves autonomous kings.
 They were recognized as such by the Roman Senate according to the Treaty of Apamea in 188 BC.
 Artaxias' descendants ruled Armenia until the 1st century AD.
 Scholars believe that Artaxias and Zariadres were not foreign generals, but local figures related to the previous Orontid dynasty.
 Evidence for this includes Artaxias' and Zariadres' Irano-Armenian (and not Greek) names, as well as inscriptions on boundary stones from Artaxias' time in which he calls himself an Orontid.
 According to historian Nina Garsoïan, Artaxias and Zariadres likely belonged to different branches of the Orontid dynasty than the previous kings of Armenia.
 Cyril Toumanoff writes that Artaxias was "to all appearances, a local dynast" and that his claim to Orontid descent was aimed at legitimizing his rule, although he may have been matrilineally descended from the Orontids.
 (Note: This view is shared by Gagik Sargsyan, who also states that Artaxias likely came from the nobility of the regions of Armenia bordering Atropatene.)
+Matthew P. Canepa considers the Artaxiad Iranian dynasts.